A Tutorial Introduction to Lattice-based Cryptography and Homomorphic Encryption: Lattice Theory

 The reduction starts by assuming \reversemarginpar \marginnote{\textit{SIVP$_{\gamma}$ to SIS}} there is a probabilistic polynomial time (PPT) algorithm $\mathcal{A}$ that solves SIS with a non-negligible probability.\footnote{Ajtai related SIS with finding a short vector in a \textit{q-ary lattice} $L_q^{\perp}(A) = \{\mathbf{x} \mid A\mathbf{x} = \mathbf{0} \bmod q\}$.
 His reduction starts with assuming $\mathcal{A}$ is a PPT algorithm to find a short lattice vector in a given $L_q^{\perp}(A)$.
-For the purpose of sketching the main steps of the proof, it is not necessary to relate SIS with the q-ary lattice problem.}
+For the purpose of sketching the main steps of the proof, it is not necessary to relate SIS with the q-ary lattice problem.} The next step is to transform a hard SIVP$_{\gamma}$ instance to a random SIS instance and show that if such an SIS solution $\mathcal{A}$ exists, it gives rise to a PPT algorithm $\mathcal{B}$ that solves $\text{SIVP}_{\gamma}$ for a polynomial factor.
+This solution then transforms into a solution for SBP$_{\gamma}$, as well as SVP$_{\gamma}$ and USVP$_{\gamma}$.